 Anyone who thinks they can simply launch into setting up a property investment portfolio without doing their research will find they have a lot to learn.
-Buying an investment property is a complicated business for newcomers to the game, and there’s a lot more involved in property investment than there is in stocks.
+Buying an investment property is a complicated business for newcomers to the game.
+And there’s a lot more involved in property investment than there is in stocks.
 There are legal and financial aspects and a whole lot of due diligence required in real estate investment.
-You’ll need a pretty solid knowledge of the real estate industry, housing markets, local council requirements, insurance, loans and many other details before you take the plunge and buy your first property.
-However, before you throw your hands in the air and give it up as too hard or confusing, you can begin here and get a few fundamentals down before you dig deeper.
+You’ll need a pretty solid knowledge of the real estate industry.
+Housing markets, local council requirements, insurance and loans.
+Additionally, many other details before you take the plunge and buy your first property.
+However, before you throw your hands in the air and give it up as too hard or confusing.
+You can begin here and get a few fundamentals down before you dig deeper.

 1. Location Matters a Whole Lot

 You've heard it before no doubt but it’s a tried and true saying. - ‘there are three things to consider when investing in real estate: location, location and location.’
 If you’ve found an investment property you think is just right.
 Wait before you make an offer and pay the deposit.
 First, check whether the location is worth it.
 If it’s on a great street in a great suburb, this old but good advice is what you follow.
 You find the worst house in the best street.
 Why?
 Because this one will provide you with a good amount of equity and you will want to build plenty of equity.
 Buying this ‘worst’ house means you can invest some cash into renovating it.
 And then sell it on for a higher price than you paid to someone else who wants such a house in that great locale.
 It’s called ‘fixing and flipping’.

 2. Search Out Wholesale Properties